MicrosoftDocs/azure-docs/articles/application-insights/app-insights-usage-cohorts.md

    * This is a filter you couldn’t have applied through normal filters.
 The date logic is more advanced.
    * You can further filter this cohort using the normal filters in the Users tool.
 So while the cohort is defined on 28-day windows, you can still adjust the time range in the Users tool to be 30, 60, or 90 days.

-This lets you ask more sophisticated questions like, _for people who were engaged in the past 28 days, how did those same people behave over the past 60 days?_ etc. that would otherwise be impossible to express through the query builder.
+This lets you ask more sophisticated questions like: _for people who were engaged in the past 28 days, how did those same people behave over the past 60 days?_ etc. that would otherwise be impossible to express through the query builder.

 ## Example: events cohort

 You can also make cohorts of events.
 Let’s define a cohort of the events and page views, then see how to use them from the other tools.
-This might be useful to define a set of events that your team considers “active usage,” or to define a set of events related to a certain new feature.
+This might be useful to define a set of events that your team considers _active usage_, or to define a set of events related to a certain new feature.

 1. Open the **Cohorts)) tool

 2. Click the **Template Gallery** tab.
 Here you’ll find a collection of templates for various cohorts.

 3. Choose **Events Picker**

     ![Screenshot of Events picker](.\media\app-insights-usage-cohorts\006.png)